-- It gives us reason to see where the cracks are in our businesses and how to fix them.
+- It shows you where the cracks are in your business and how to fix them.

-- To find the benefits and use them to our advantage.
+- It forces you to find the benefits and use them to your advantage.

-And, while we can’t control what is happening, we can look at the way we currently do things that can prepare us better, should something like this happen again.
+And, coming off the back of something we all couldn’t control (Covid), we can look at the way we currently do things that can prepare us better, should something like this happen again.

 Keeping up to date can be the game changer.

-We’re now at a stage where huge events are being cancelled, people are being quarantined and remote working is a necessity.
+We’re now at a stage where huge events are being canceled, people are being quarantined and remote working is a necessity.
 Staying up to date with technology that can keep your business running, regardless of the scenario, is hugely important.
-This is where a lot of old school businesses that haven’t (or wouldn’t) update may feel the crunch.
+This is where a lot of old-school businesses that haven’t (or wouldn’t) updated may feel the crunch.
 And now, while they may be frantically trying to get new systems in place, a lot of the newer businesses who have adapted will reap the reward.

 Remote working is not a thing of the future anymore, it is the present.
 Allowing workers more flexible environments give businesses an upper hand when managing situations like this.
 Having cloud-based systems and remote working access allow the business to continue as usual in most (not all) circumstances.

-How can brand’s move forward in this situation?
+How can you as a brand, move forward in this situation?

 Think quick.
-The benefit of being a small to medium business is the ability be nimble and shift.
-It’s usually during times like this that big ideas, creations and inventions come to light.
-Quick thinking strategies and implementation can mean that brands can find new directions or revenue streams should they provide a solution, or a want to something that directly relates to the current situation.
+The benefit of being a small to medium business is the ability to be nimble and shift.
+It’s usually during hard times that big ideas, creations, and inventions come to light.
+Quick thinking strategies and implementation can mean that brands can find new directions or revenue streams should they provide a solution, or want something that directly relates to the current situation.

 What do we mean?
-Well, as we’ve seen splashed all over the news, people are stock piling on products, stripping our shelves bare and necessity items in demand.
-If you’re in an industry that can provide a product or an alternative product, this can be a great way to keep bringing in revenue.
+Well, we just witnessed it in action splashed all over the news, people who stockpiled on products, stripping the shelves bare of necessity items, creating demand.
+If you were in an industry that could provide a product or an alternative product, it was a great way to find an opportunity to continue to bring in revenue.

 A few examples: